Partition of Babylon: Definition of partition

 Johann Gustav Droysen, innovator of the historical concepts of a Hellenistic Period divided it into a Diadochi Period and an Epigoni Period, and adopted Curtius' view of the result of the sunedrion at Babylon as a partition.
 He refers to the "First Partition of the Satrapies" (Erste Verteilung der Satrapien).
 Droysen's view is that Perdiccas distributed the satrapies with a view toward removing his opponents from among the Companions at the scene; thus the changes were never legitimate promotions of Diadochi, persons who expected advancement within the Empire.
 George Grote, the Parliamentarian-turned-historian within the British Empire, did not share this skeptical view, at least of the assignments at Babylon.
 He says: "All the above-named officers were considered as local lieutenants, administering portions of an empire one and indivisible, under Arridaeus. ...
 No one at this moment talked of dividing the empire."
 Droysen's view prevailed.
 Contemporaneously with the two, another parliamentarian and historian, Edward Bunbury, was using the concepts of Droysen, not Grote, in the standard reference works being chaired by William Smith.

 The differences in point of view derive from the ancient historians themselves.
 They in turn were categorizing the conflict as they knew or read of it.
 For example, Ptolemy I Soter asks for and receives from Perdiccas as Hegemon promotion to Satrap of Egypt.
 There he disposes of the Nomarch of Alexandria appointed by Alexander.
 Thereafter he refers to himself for the next nearly 20 years as Satrap, even though there was then no empire.
 Finally in 305, when all hope of empire was gone, he declares himself Pharaoh of Egypt.
-Meanwhile, he perpetuates the cultural legacy of Alexander, most notably with the musaion and library, and the recruitment of population for Alexandria from many different nations.
+Meanwhile, he perpetuates the cultural legacy of Alexander, most notably with the museum and library, and the recruitment of population for Alexandria from many different nations.
 Historians of Ptolemy divide his biography into Ptolemy Satrap and Ptolemy Basileus.
 Earlier it was Ptolemy Hetairos.
 The term "Diadochos" was used by the historians to mean any and all of these statuses.